LAStools/LAStools/bin/lastile_README.md

 -stdin          : pipe from stdin

 ### Output
+-compatible      : write LAS/LAZ output in compatibility mode
 -do_not_populate : do not populate header on output
+-io_obuffer [n]  : use write-out-buffer of size [n] bytes
+-native          : write LAS/LAZ output in native/actual mode
+-nil             : pipe output to NULL (suppress output)
+-o [n]           : use [n] as output file
+-obin            : output as BIN (terrasolid binary)
+-ocut [n]        : cut the last [n] characters from name
+-odir [n]        : set output directory to [n]
+-odix [n]        : set output file name suffix to [n]
+-oforce          : force output creation also on errors or warnings
+-olas            : output as LAS file
+-olaz            : output as LAZ (compressed LAS)
+-oparse [xyz]    : parse on-the-fly to ASCII using fields [xyz]
+-opts            : output as PTS (plain text lidar data)
+-optx            : output as PTX (plain text with header)
+-oqi             : output in QFIT format (.qi)(ATM project, NASA)
+-oscale_rgb [n]  : scale output RGB by [n]
+-osep [n]        : set text output separator as char [n]
+-otxt            : output as textfile
+-owrl            : output as VRLM (Virtual Reality Modeling Language) text
 -pipe_on         : write output to command pipe, see also -std_in
 -populate        : populate header on output
+-stdout          : pipe to stdout
 -target_ecef     : output is geocentric (Earth-centered Earth-fixed)
 -temp_files [n]  : set base file name [n] for temp files (example: E:\tmp)

 ### parse
 The '-parse [xyz]' flag specifies how to interpret